Northwest Georgia Public Health Director: 'This is a very worrisome time'

 “It’s 99-plus percent,” Voccio said.

-Counties in his northwest region — Floyd, Bartow, Gordon, Catoosa, Chattooga, Walker, Dade, Haralson, Paulding and Polk counties — are experiencing a positivity rate of 11.2%
+Counties in the northwest region — Floyd, Bartow, Gordon, Catoosa, Chattooga, Walker, Dade, Haralson, Paulding and Polk counties — are experiencing a positivity rate of 11.2%

 In general, a low positivity rate is considered a good sign.
 The lower the number, the better the indicator that enough people are getting tested to determine the actual spread of the virus.

-While testing is down, the latest numbers are based on between 500 and 600 tests a day.
+While testing is down, the latest numbers are based on between 500 and 600 tests a day district-wide.

+According to the Georgia Department of Public Health, 90 confirmed COVID-19 cases were reported among Polk County residents in the month of July through July 30 after only 25 were reported in June, 60 of those were reported in the two weeks leading up to July 30.

 “It’s more contagious, it replicates faster and there is more of a viral load — more virus in the body once you get it,” Voccio said.
 “I strongly recommend masks and I just encourage people to get vaccinated.”